A look at the problem of waiting in all day for an engineer

 Compromises?
 Tips?
 Ask the engineer to ring youUltimately, if you can’t go elsewhere, and depending on the area you live in, some companies can be insistent on getting you to wait in for as large an amount of time as possible and you are in a weak position because you have an appliance you desperately need fixing.
 If they insist on an all day call you may be able to get an AM or PM call if you offer to wait a day or so longer.

 Alternatively you may be able to accept an all day appointment as long as someone rings or texts you on the day to advise when it’s likely to be.
-Some companies may operate a texting or telephone system where they give you half an hour or so’s notice.
+Some companies may operate a texting or telephone system where they give you half an hour or so’s notice or a decent idea of a time slot so you can at least get on with doing things without worrying about missing them.

-Other times you can get them to promise that the engineer will ring you in the morning on the day in question when he has worked out his run.
+Other times you can get them to promise that if they can’t give an idea of time at the booking stage they can at least get the engineer to ring you in the morning on the day in question when he has worked out his run.
 I used to do this a lot, after working out my run I would often ring a customer to let them know for example that it would be likely to be late afternoon to save them waiting in all day.
 This was good practice not only because it’s a good service, but it ensured the customer was much more friendly to me when I arrived (say after 4 PM) because I’d been thoughtful enough to ring them and as a result they were able to pop out shopping in the morning.

 Some engineers may even ring you the day before if they get their jobs a day in advance and can give you a rough idea which section of the day they are likely to be there.
 This kind of thing is not always done by default but when booking the call they can write a request in the notes for the engineer.